-The LANL monitoring stack has been successfully deployed into multiple computing enclaves within LANL's HPC facility.
-We have procured additional hardware and are currently deploying the monitoring infrastructure and dashboards into LANL's secure computing environment.
-Our approach currently supports both administrators, analysts, and code teams with multiple dashboards for each role.
+The LANL monitoring stack has been successfully deployed into multiple computing enclaves within LANL's HPC facility, including LANL's secure computing environment.
+Our approach currently supports data ingest and analysis by system administrators, data analysts, and code teams with multiple dashboards for each role.
 We continue to refine our security approach to ensure that new monitoring monitoring dashboards comply with the requirements of LANL's CCB, the voting body for ensuring that all LANL deployments are secured appropriately.
-The use of our monitoring system by application teams (which monitor information that includes classified data) has required a highly granular approach to storage and access roles.
+The use of our monitoring system by application teams (which monitor information that includes classified data) has required a highly granular approach to storage and access roles - but also makes it more broadly useful and provides direct benefit to the code teams and users.